Peppermint for Natural Headache Relief

-Every now and then my eight year old, Jada, gets a headache.
+Every now and then my oldest daughter gets a headache.
 It usually happens after she’s been reading for a long time, or playing on the computer.
 She’s far-sighted, but she doesn’t always wear her glasses.
 I think it probably strains her eyes when she reads for a long period of time and then puts the book down and focuses at greater distances.

 But I hate using Tylenol.
 I really wanted a natural headache cure that would really work!

-And then tonight, when Jada complained of her head hurting (after reading an entire chapter book in one sitting!), I pulled out my herbal books and searched for another remedy.
+One night when Jada complained of her head hurting (after reading an entire chapter book in one sitting), I pulled out my herbal books and searched for another remedy.

 I came across Peppermint Tea, and I knew I had to try it.
-I have peppermint growing like crazy, and have yet to put it to good use.
+I have peppermint growing like crazy, and had yet to put it to good use.

 After gathering a handful of the fresh, green leaves (oh how I love the aroma of fresh peppermint leaves), I brought them into the house to wash.

 As I got a pot of water boiling on the stove, I pulled out my special teapot.
-It’s a Tupperware Blooming Teapot w/ Infuser.
+It’s a Tupperware Blooming Teapot.
 And it’s GREAT for brewing loose leaf teas!

 After washing the peppermint and picking the leaves from the stem, I tore the leaves up a bit and placed them into the infuser.
 I used a palm-ful of leaves, probably 1/4 c. worth.